 “Come to Me, all you who labour and are burdened, and I shall give you rest.
 Take My yoke upon you and learn from Me, for I am meek and humble in heart, and you shall find rest for your beings.”
 Matthew (Mattithyahu) 11:28,29

-He was teaching them (and us) to keep focus and follow Him.
+A yoke is a gentle guide to steer us in the right direction.
+He was teaching us to keep focus and follow Him.
 He after all, is the Torah in the flesh (John/Yohanan 1: 1-5).
-His yoke (Torah) is gentle and guides us to freedom in Him.
-Unlike the yoke of the religious leaders who were described as hypocrites and brood of vipers.
+His yoke (guidance) is gentle and leads us to freedom in Him, unlike the yoke of the religious leaders who were described as hypocrites and a brood of vipers.

 “Whoever, then breaks (luo) one of the least of these Commands, and teaches men so, shall be called least in the reign of the shamayim (heavens); but whoever does and teaches them, he shall be called great in the reign of the shamayim.”
 Matthew (Mattithyahu) 5:19

-We know based on countless Scripture verses that those who are “lawless” (Greek word: Anomia meaning - without Torah) will not be able to enter His Kingdom (Matthew 7:21-23).
-Verse 19 is specifically referring to those who relax His Commands vs those who diligently obey them.
+We know based on countless Scripture verses that those who are “lawless” (Greek word: Anomia meaning - without Torah) will not be able to enter His Kingdom.
+Verse 19 is specifically referring to those who relax or loosen (luo) His Commands vs those who diligently obey them.

-I don’t know about you, but I surely do not want to be “least” in His Kingdom.
-So, I’ve never viewed the Sabbath as a day off for me to do whatever I want, just as long as I don’t work.
+If you are like me, you do not want to be “least” in His Kingdom.
+I’ve never viewed the Sabbath as a day off for me to do whatever I want, just as long as I don’t work.
 I’ve always viewed it as a day scheduled with Him.
 To quiet down my world and allow Him to fill my being with rest and to draw closer to Him.
 He clearly states that we are to call the Sabbath a delight, in doing what pleases Him and to abstain from our own pleasures.

 “If you do turn back your foot from the Shabbath, from doing your pleasure on My qodesh day, and shall call the Shabbath ‘a delight,’ the qadosh of YHWH ‘esteemed,’ and shall esteem it, not doing your own ways, nor finding your own pleasure, nor speaking your own words, then you shall delight yourself in YHWH.
 And I shall cause you to ride on the heights of the earth and feed you with the inheritance of Ya’aqob your father.
 For the mouth of YHWH has spoken!”
 Isaiah (Yeshayahu) 58:13,14